-Not all types of sweat have an odor.
-However, sometimes sweat can smell like ammonia.
-This can be due to a high protein diet, exercise, or health conditions such as kidney disease.
+A person’s sweat may smell like ammonia due to a high protein diet, exercise, or health conditions such as kidney disease and diabetes.

 The purpose of sweat is to help the body cool down.
 Sweat droplets transfer body heat onto the surface of the skin, where they evaporate.
 This can make the skin feel cool and reduce a person’s body temperature.

 This article explains why a person’s sweat may smell like ammonia and what treatment options are available.

 Sweat can act as a barrier against bacteria on the skin, and it can also moisturize the skin.

 Sweat contains water and sodium chloride, as well as

 A person may sometimes be able to smell the ammonia content in their sweat.

 Sweat glands all over the body release sweat.
 There are three types of sweat glands, which are called the eccrine, apocrine, and apoeccrine glands.

 Eccrine glands are the most abundant across the body.
 This type of sweat gland produces the most sweat, but it does not have a smell.